lmgregory/PTCG_to_TTS/README.md

  Application to convert Pokemon Trading Card Game Decklists to a Tabletop Simulator importable deck face image

  To use the application paste into the dialog box a text decklist of deck of the format:

  "Number of cards" "Card name" "Set Code" "Collection Number"

+ This type of decklist can be found at places like "limitlesstcg.com"

  The application will output a .jpg file of the card images.
 This will be imported into TTS using the "Object>Component>Card>Custom Deck"